JuliaDynamics/GoodScientificCodeWorkshop/FURTHER_RESOURCES.md

 # Further resources
 The file contains links to useful material for good scientific coding.
-Some where already used to develop the workshop, some were discovered later.
+Some were already used to develop the workshop, some were discovered later.

 - [A beginner’s guide to docs](https://www.writethedocs.org/guide/writing/beginners-guide-to-docs/), by Eric Holscher (co-founder of readthedocs)
 - Clean Architecture - A Craftmans guide to software structure and design, a textbook by Robert C Martin